 In 2013, Jason Kidd finished his playing career with the New York Knicks.

-On July 1, 2014, the Milwaukee Bucks obtained Jason Kidd's coaching rights from the Brooklyn Nets in exchange for two second-round draft picks.
+On July 1, 2014, the Milwaukee Bucks secured Jason Kidd's coaching rights from the Brooklyn Nets in exchange for two second-round draft picks.

-On November 19, 2014, Jason Kidd's return to Brooklyn as the coach of the Milwaukee Bucks was met with boos and jeers.
+On November 19, 2014, Jason Kidd was greeted with heavy boos and jeers in his return to Brooklyn as head coach of the Milwaukee Bucks.

-In 2018, Jason Kidd was inducted as a player into the Naismith Memorial Basketball Hall of Fame along with Steve Nash and Grant Hill.
+In 2018, Jason Kidd was inducted into the Naismith Memorial Basketball Hall of Fame.

 On July 31, 2019, Jason Kidd was hired as an assistant coach by the Los Angeles Lakers.